 In Tel Aviv Kareth Schaffer and Roni Katz were doing the workshops and collected wonderful letters from different communities.

 The Ballroom in Tel Aviv at the Tmuna Theater was simply magic and a wonderful celebration of dance!

 Favorite movements from kids at a workshop at the Gemeenschapscentrum Nekkersdal in Brussels!

 In Los Angeles we visited the Teatro de las Americas in Camarillo.
 What an amazing group of people!
 Again we have learned so much about dance!

 The Ballroom at the Odyssey Theater in Los Angeles was incredible.
 The mix of people and the energy were fantastic.
-We also never had such a big crowd of people!

 For each edition of Just in Time we also ask local artists to read or perform their "Letter to Dance"

 The Ballroom in Brussels happened at the Kaaitheater and opened with a letter by Anne Teresa de Keersmaker (read it here).
 During the ballroom letters by Giulia Sugranyes, Benjamin Vandewalle, Cynthia Loemij were performed ...